-Though the concept of Digital Twins was first introduced in 2002 by Michael Grieves at a Society of Manufacturing Engineers conference, the first practical definition is credited to NASA, who in 2010, used Digital Twins to improve the physical-model simulation of spacecraft.
-The concept of–and use cases for– Digital Twins have evolved over the last two decades, however, but one thing remains the same: the need for real-time data input.
+This concept of digital twins was initially introduced in 2002 by Michael Grieves at a Society of Manufacturing Engineers conference.
+Still, NASA is often credited with the first practical application in 2010 when they utilized Digital Twin technology for improving physical-model simulation of spacecraft.
+The understanding and applications of digital twins, be it in aerospace or manufacturing, have evolved over the last two decades, with the constant requirement for real-time data input remaining consistent.

-Some Digital Twin verticals are finding traction sooner than others, with civil engineering and the automotive industry being among the most prevalent users.
-For example, the Los Angeles Department of Transportation had a Digital Twin of the city’s transportation infrastructure created, the Shanghai Urban Operations and Management Center has a Digital Twin of the entire city, and automotive manufacturer Tesla makes a Digital Twin for every one of its vehicles to reduce the probability of the car needing to be taken in for servicing.
+In 2017, Gartner listed Digital Twins as one of the Top 10 Strategic Technology Trends, predicting that by 2022, numerous physical entities would have their digital twin models.
+While this prediction hasn't fully materialized, we still see a rise in the use cases of digital twins.
+For instance, the automotive and civil engineering sectors are leading the way.
+The Los Angeles Department of Transportation had a Digital Twin of the city’s transportation infrastructure created, the Shanghai Urban Operations and Management Center has developed a Digital Twin of the entire city, and automotive manufacturer Tesla creates a Digital Twin for each of its vehicles to minimize the need for servicing.

 While some industries are embracing the uses of Digital Twins more than others, any industry that benefits from real-time data will find it useful.